CodePenguin/PlayPass/README.md

 A console program written in C# that will automatically queue items for download based on user preferences in an XML config file.

 ####PlaySharp
 A .NET 2.0 Assembly written in C# that handles all the communication between PlayPass and the PlayOn/PlayLater server.
 It abstracts the PlayOn Server data protocols into easy to consume .NET native objects.
+This could be used to create other kinds of interfaces.

 How to build it
 --------------------------------